When aberrations become the norm in the workplace

 About 40% of the time the answer is NO. Some blame social media or the internet but that is not where the fault lies.

-Through their research Bevington and Samson (2012) have identified that what they call ‘interfacing activity noise’ (noise) creeps into the various processes, reducing the worker productivity.
+Through their research Bevington and Samson (2012) have identified that what they call ‘interfacing activity noise’ (noise) creeps into the various processes, reducing worker productivity.

 What is this interfacing activity noise?
 They are the disruptions that sneak into the workplace.
-They are defined as the non value adding activities that need to be rectified before the worker can proceed in getting their part of the job done.
+They are defined as the non-value-adding activities that need to be rectified before the worker can proceed in getting their part of the job done.
 It takes various forms depending on the type of business.
 It can consist of checking received ‘stuff’ is complete and correct, correcting errors, chasing and completing missing information or dealing with the consequences of various errors.
 It is dealing with stuff that should not need to be dealt with if it all went as originally planned.
 The plan, method or process with time becomes so far removed from what is actually happening at the operational level that it may as well be fiction.

 Some are insignificant incidences and are simply irregularities.
-Then there are those that invade and spread like a virus until the workers spends much of their day putting out fires.
+Then there are those that invade and spread like a virus until the workers spend much of their day putting out fires.
 What started off as an aberration becomes embedded in the daily activities, costing money and lowering the output of the worker.
 In fact, it is estimated on average that this ‘noise’ absorbs about 33.6% of staff and management time (Bevington & Samson, 2012).
-Translated to a 40 hour working week, it is expected that between 13 to 14 hours are devoted to dealing with noise.
+Translated to a 40-hour working week, it is expected that between 13 to 14 hours are devoted to dealing with noise.
 That is nearly TWO working days out of every week.
 No wonder so many businesses are struggling financially and employees are exhausted, frustrated or both.

 If this was an infectious disease, public health authorities would be announcing a pandemic and calling for immediate action.